emNet—Precision Time Protocol (PTP) Client

 IEEE Standard for a Precision Clock Synchronization for Networked Measurement and Control Systems.

-The embOS/IP PTP add-on is delivered in source code and includes an example application to run a PTP ordinary clock with embOS/IP.
+The emNet PTP add-on is delivered in source code and includes an example application to run a PTP ordinary clock with emNet.

-The embOS/IP PTP implementation requires the embOS/IP TCP/IP stack.
+The emNet PTP implementation requires the emNet TCP/IP stack.